snoozeweb/snooze/ROADMAP.md

   * Be able to optionally assign one or multiple commands when creating a snooze filter (using a dropdown like for notifications)
   * Before 'Abort and Write to DB' when a record is snoozed, run these commands
 * Add auto documentation for each known error log received.
 Possibility for the user to add more
+* Put "comment, shelve, ack, close" buttons in a div overlapping messages and being shown when hovering
+* Put log.exception and log.warning in a DB collection and display them in the webUI